Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ## Configuration

 The software is configured through a text configuration file contained in the user's home directory.
-The file is named `~/meco-data-operations.cfg`.
+The file is named `~/.msg-data-operations.cfg`.
 Permissions should be limited to owner read/write only.
 It is read by the `ConfigParser` module.

 ### Example Configuration File Content

-The reference template can be found in `config/sample-dot-meco-data-operations.cfg.`
+The reference template can be found in `config/sample-dot-msg-data-operations.cfg.`

     [Debugging]
     debug=False
     limit_commits=False

     [Data Paths]
-    plot_path=${MECO_PLOT_PATH}
+    plot_path=${MSG_PLOT_PATH}

     [Executable Paths]
-    bin_path=${MECO_BIN_DIR}
+    bin_path=${MSG_BIN_DIR}

     [Notifications]
     email_fromaddr=${EMAIL_FROM_ADDRESS}